dhara6894/clean-code/README.md

 ## Functions
 1. Keep simple, small functions with descriptive names
 - Split big functions into multiple, meaningful functions, and make the code more readable
 - Don’t be afraid to make a name long.
 A long descriptive name is better than a short enigmatic name.
-A long descriptive name is better than a long descriptive comment.

-2. Be consistent with your function naming convention.
+1. Be consistent with your function naming convention.
 - As seen with variables above, stick to a naming convention when naming functions.
 Using different naming conventions would confuse other developers.

 ```python